School Counseling

 Professional Preparation

-Delivery systems used for program instruction are publicized for students in the Student Handbook.
-The program uses didactic in-person instruction for core courses which are all held in Canisius Hall on campus.
-Most skills courses (Counseling Relationships and Skills, Practicum, and Internship) are held in the Counselor Education Lab and Training Center located in Dolan West on campus.
+The School Counseling Program is delivered on campus at Fairfield University in Fairfield, CT.
+The program uses didactic in-person instruction for all courses which are all held mainly in Canisius Hall.
+Most skills courses (Counseling Relationships and Skills, Advanced Skills, Practicum, and Internship) are held in the Counselor Education Lab and Training Center located in Dolan West.
 Faculty use Blackboard to post syllabi, submit assignments, and share resources.
-Delivery systems used for teaching core courses are described in the syllabi.

-As students increase and refine their clinical skills they are encouraged to: participate as coaches in several core courses; participate as process observers for the group, career, and theories courses; and engage in research, writing, and professional presentations with faculty.
-Combined with ongoing supervision, these various opportunities solidify a set of teaching, research, and supervision skills, that when added to the high level of clinical training, create a bridge for entry into the professional field or post-master's studies.
+Students are afforded various opportunities throughout their academic program to enhance their ability to engage in research, writing, and professional presentations with faculty.
+Combined with ongoing supervision, these various opportunities solidify a set of skills, that when added to the high level of clinical training, create a bridge for entry into the school counseling field or post-master's studies.

 Counselor Education Lab and Training Center